judepark/OLD-VERSION-judepark/src/research/Grit/Grit.md

 [^2]:
   Mr. Solomon continued to play an important role in me graduating from high school.
 I remember that for about a month after the incident he would show up randomly on my first period.
 Looking back, I think that was his discreet way of making sure I made it to school okay and that I was alright.

+[^3]:
+  A Korean word meaning an older mentor/alumni of the same path taken in life.
+It's a respectful term, there are no English equivalent.